-Wild Wilderness Women is run by its co-founders, a dedicated team of board members, an inspiring social media maven, and its crew of Wilderness Ambassadors who continue to spread WWW’s message beyond the D.C.
-Metro Area.
+Wild Wilderness Women is run by its co-founders and a dedicated team of board members.
 This group of gutsy gals shows the power of what is possible when women partner.
 Below are the fierce females leading WWW today!

 Photo by: Jaymie Shearer

 Mika Weinstein, Advisor

 Mika joined Wild Wilderness Women as a part of the inaugural group in November 2014.
 As a Board Member, she assists with process development and other activities to help grow the organization.
 Her bond with the outdoors was solidified during her teenage summers, which were spent meditating and soaking in the earth on solo retreats in a Coloradan meadow.
 She loves tramping through the woods on or off the trail and skinny dipping in cold mountain lakes.
 She currently resides in Washington, D.C.